JunyYan/Real-Time-Bottom-Tracking_via_1DCNN/README.md

 # Real-Time-Bottom-Tracking
 Demo codes for the article "Real-Time Bottom Tracking Using Side Scan Sonar Data Through One-Dimensional Convolutional Neural Networks"

+You can also view the notebook in "https://nbviewer.jupyter.org/github/JunyYan/Real-Time-Bottom-Tracking/blob/master/manu.ipynb" if the github load this notebook incorrectly or too slowly.